 CTRL Drink Review | Great from the Outside, Crap from the Inside

-Born and bred through the e-sports scene, CTRL seeks to provide access to nutritional meals that are quick, efficient and formulated with performance in mind.
+Made by the founder’s of Team EnvyUS and other major players in the e-Sport scene CTRL seeked to provide access to nutritional meals that are quick, efficient and formulated with performance in mind.
 The acronym represents the CTRL key on a gaming keyboard, and stands for Catered To Real Life.

 CTRL at a Glance

-Flavours: Cinnamon Toast, Fruity Flakes, Birthday Cake, Cocoa Crunch, Apple Smacks and Cookies & Cream.
+Flavors: Cinnamon Toast, Fruity Flakes, Banana Split, Cocoa Crunch, Apple Smacks, Strawberries & Cream and Cookies & Cream.

 Opinion